 In this blog, I want to examine, in the starkest possible terms, the question of nuclear safety.
 In order to do that, we have to acknowledge that no mode of energy production is absolutely safe and that some people will die prematurely either in the production process or as a downstream consequence of the pollution caused by that production.

 For example, most of us will happily fill our vehicles with gasoline or petrol, without much thought for the lives of people working on the offshore oil rigs that produce that oil.
 The fatality rate for offshore workers is several times higher than for the population as a whole.
-The same is true for coal, most of us would acknowledge that, despite the best efforts of the industry, working ina coal mine is a much more dangerous pursuit than engineering simulation work (or writing blogs).
+The same is true for coal, most of us would acknowledge that, despite the best efforts of the industry, working in a coal mine is a much more dangerous pursuit than engineering simulation work (or writing blogs).

 Let’s try a thought experiment.
-Imagine two small towns, one in the USA with a population of 11,000, on in the EU with a population of 27,000.
+Imagine two small towns, one in the USA with a population of 11,000, and one in the EU with a population of 27,000.
 Each of those towns would consume about 1 TWh of energy to meet all of their needs over the course of a single year.
 The American town is smaller because Americans on average consume much more energy than Europeans (70MWh per year compared with 37MWh in 2015).

 Now let’s imagine that each of those towns gets all their energy from a single local source.
 To provide 1TWh of energy, how many people in each town would die due to the production of that energy?